William Pitt and Julie B. Fee Sotheby’s International Realty

 - Mobile access, which would enable agents to complete training on the fly

 - The ability to track course completion rates for individual users

-Almost immediately, Pendleton began using Bridge to create online courses.
+Almost immediately, Pendleton began using the Bridge Learning Management System to create online courses.
 He said it was so easy, “it felt like Moses had just parted the Red Sea for me.”

 In addition to developing the company’s first onboarding program for employees, he created a learning path for new agents.
 This series of online courses will free office administrators from the painstaking process of explaining company policies and procedures to each new agent.
 More importantly, it will provide a formal yet flexible way to enable knowledge transfer, which will get agents up to speed faster and make them more accountable.

 Pendleton estimates the company’s new online training program will save 40–60 hours of annual training time for each agent.
 To further maximize his time during one-on-one and in-class sessions, he plans to implement a blended learning approach—using Bridge to create online course sections for learners to complete in advance.

 Our goal is to have our adoption rate at 30 percent by the end of 2016.
 Unlike most other corporate training structures, we can’t mandate training.
 We can only offer it and hope they take it.
 With Bridge, we can offer it, track it, and most importantly, adapt it to meet the different needs of each office—something we couldn’t do with competing systems.-Lance Pendleton, Director of Education and Training